rockthejvm/rockthejvm-site/src/content/articles/akka-typed-actors-stateful-and-stateless.md

 updatedDate: 2024-09-06
 ---

+## Who This Article Is For

 This article is for people getting started with Akka typed actors.

+## Introduction

 We'll look at how we can keep state inside an actor in a few different ways.

 ## Setup